crownbraid/Etsy-Routine/README.md

 To change a saved term, click and hold the button.
 Press enter to confirm the change.

 ## Technologies:
-Javascript, jQuery, Etsy API, localStorage
+Javascript, jQuery, Etsy API, HTML, CSS, localStorage